wxl/blogofobe/docs/posts.rst

 * **filename**
     Reserved internally.

-This list is also defined in the blogofile source code under ``blogofile.post.reserved_field_names`` and can be accessed as a dictionary at runtime.
+This list is also defined in the blogofobe source code under ``blogofobe.post.reserved_field_names`` and can be accessed as a dictionary at runtime.

 Note that `YAML syntax rules`_ apply to header fields.
 For instance,